-The site has been dedicated to the memory of Peter Fidler, who was born in 1769 at Mill Farm, adjacent to Bolsover Tip South.
+The site has been dedicated to the memory of Peter Fidler, who was born in 1769 at Mill Farm, close to the current site of the Reserve.
 Peter Fidler became a famous North American explorer and chief surveyor for the Hudson Bay Company in Canada.

 The Reserve includes new pathways, picnic areas and viewpoints overlooking Bolsover and the Doe Lea Valley.
 The commemorative stone cairn installed on the reserve is similar to Peter Fidler's memorial at Dauphin in Canada.
 Access to the Peter Fidler Reserve is available for walkers, cyclists and horse riders.